 - Pour few drops of prepared jam on a plate if it spreads then it’s not ready if it stays firm without moving then the jam is ready.

-- Allow to cool and store in a clean and dry glass jar.
+- Allow jam to cool completely.
+Then store in a clean and dry glass jar.

 - Keep jam in the refrigerator after every use.
 Use a clean and dry spoon.
 It last long for 3 months.